Privacy Overview

 between 5th & 6th Avenues, Manhattan

-Author/professor Aruni Kashyap will read from his new novel, The Way You Want to Be Loved (Gaudy Boy, 2024).
+Author/professor Aruni Kashyap will read from his new story collection, The Way You Want to Be Loved (Gaudy Boy, 2024).

 At a New Delhi conference, an Assamese writer is interrogated on why he writes about magical folktales instead of the insurgencies.
 A mother splashes around in the village lake to mask the lovemaking sounds of her son with another man.
 A newly-arrived graduate student in Minnesota navigates living arrangements with his white roommate, Mike, and Mike’s Indian girlfriend.